maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 2.md

 Let $k = \left\lfloor  \frac{m}{2}  \right\rfloor$, compute the new image $I’(X,Y)$ as follows:
 $$I'(X,Y)=\sum_{j=-k}^{k}\sum_{i=-k}^k F(i,j)I(X+i,Y+j)$$
 For a given $X$ and $Y$, superimpose the filter on the image centered at $(X,Y)$.
-Computer the new pixel value $I’(X,Y)$ as the sum of the product original value and filter values.
+Compute the new pixel value $I’(X,Y)$ as the sum of the product original value and filter values.

 ![[Screenshot 2024-10-14 at 11.36.28 PM.png]]